-These games are also legal in Connecticut and West Virginia.
+These games are also legal in Connecticut, Rhode Island, and West Virginia.
 However, there are no poker sites live in these two states.
-Six of the seven states with regulated online poker also have legal online casinos.
+Seven of the eight states with regulated online poker also have online casinos.
 Nevada is the exception.

-Online poker players must be located in a legal state when in action.
+Online poker players must be located in a regulated state when in action.
 Geolocation software is used to determine where the player is when logging into the software and at the tables.
-The minimum age is 21 at all legal poker sites.
+The minimum age is 21 at all licensed poker sites.
 Players may not be on a state exclusion list.

 Related: Different ways to play online poker